octo-technology/OpenTezos/docs/ligo/deploy-a-contract.md

 ```

 > Note that you can simulate the deployment by adding the `--dry-run` parameter to the above command.
-> Note that boostrap1 and boostrap2 are users from the sandbox of tezos.
+> Note that boostrap1 and boostrap2 are users from the tezos sandbox.
 > Sandboxed mode is a way to run a 'localhost-only' instance of a Tezos network.
-> Find more about sandboxed mode [here](examples#sandboxed-mode).
+> Find out more about the sandboxed mode [here](examples#sandboxed-mode).

 ### Invoke